schorschii/Simple-Signer/README.md

 ## Development
 ### I18n
 ```
-# 1. Create translation files from code
+# 1. create translation files from code
 pylupdate5 simple-signer.py -ts lang/de.ts

-# 2. Use Qt Linguist to translate the file
+# 2. use Qt Linguist to translate the file

-# 3. Compile translation files for usage
+# 3.a. compile translation files for usage
-lrelease lang/de.ts
+lrelease lang/*.ts
+# 3.b. or use make to compile all
+make
 ```

 ### Compiling (on Windows)